 Smoking bans are nothing new for the System, which introduced a tobacco ban back in 2017.
 The new rules, however, extend much further than the earlier guidelines, and Chancellor Sharp hopes to eventually restrict the sale of vaping paraphernalia and electronic cigarette products across System premises.

 The Future of E-Cigarettes and Vaping

 It’s clear now that the priority lies in conducting further research into e-cigarettes and their associated health risks.
 Furthermore, society must educate young people to ensure they understand the dangers they’re exposing themselves to if they choose to vape or smoke electronic cigarettes.
 To this end, the University of Texas System has introduced its own no-smoking initiative, “Eliminate Tobacco Use”.

 Although Americans are still picking up their e-cigarettes, it seems the products are falling out of favor in legislative circles.
 Across the nation, seven states have already banned both the use of flavored vapes and the practice of indoor vaping, and Massachusetts went so far as to ban e-cigarettes completely.

 Until the link between e-cigarettes and lung disease is tested, the Centers for Disease Control and Prevention advises people to avoid the products entirely.
 Right now, schools and learning institutions should be investing in virtual learning and classroom internet tools to encourage students to learn about the dangers of vaping together.

 Banning the use of e-cigarettes and vaping across campus is a positive step forward in the quest to make the Texas A&M University System safer for students and faculty alike.
-For more information on e-cigarettes and vaping as well as surveillance options, and the security challenges faced by college campuses and high schools in general, contact us today.
+For more information on e-cigarettes and vaping as well as surveillance options, the Halo smart sensor and security challenges faced by college campuses and high schools in general, contact us today.